Deacon has changed its name to Gallagher – same team, same specialist service. Find out more about Gallagher ajg.com/uk

-The extent of the damage, which often results in higher value claims, is often due to modern materials and constructions methods too, for example:
+The extent of the damage, which often results in higher value claims, is often due to modern materials and construction methods too, for example:

 Wet concrete floors can draw in water which then works its way up walls.

-Where carpet, laminate, wood, or vinyl flooring installed over concrete an escape of water can create havoc.
+Where carpet, laminate, wood or vinyl flooring have been installed over concrete an escape of water can create havoc.
 The trapped moisture creates mould and the adhesive used in the installation is no longer able to bond with the concrete.
 Such repairs are costly.